How To Plan a Mulitchannel Fundraising Campaign

 Clean up your mailing lists/database

 If you haven’t already done this, clean up and organize your mailing lists/database.
 Do you have both postal and email addresses for all your donors?
 Be sure to segment your donors into different groups (current, monthly, etc), as well.
-Having good donor data is a must.
+Having good donor data is essential.

 Make it easy to donate online

-When you’re ready to launch your campaign, include a blurb on your homepage that says your appeal is underway.
-Make sure your donate button is in a prominent place.
+When you’re ready to launch your campaign, include a blurb on your homepage that says your year-end campaign is underway.
+Make sure you have a prominent Donate button.

 Which channels do your donors use?